sierie85/100-days-of-code-challenge/log.md

 ## Day 5: 03-04-2018

 **Today's Progress**: add watchlist schema. add watchlist view for user. add button "add to watchlist" on singlemovie view.

+## Day 6: 04-04-2018

+**Today's Progress**: add delete from watchlist. add some styling to watchlist. validate if movie is already in watchlist.